previous-programs.png

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their program.

-Each FLC focuses on a question, a set of problems, or a passion about a topic.
+Each FLC focuses on a question, a set of problems, or a passion for a topic.
 Members deepen their knowledge and expertise in the chosen area by interacting on an ongoing basis.
 In addition to the shared learning about the topic, all FLC members will work on a personal project that uses what they have learned to improve a specific course or program, and the group members collectively share their knowledge and accomplishments with the wider UMSL community.

-Each year, the Center for Teaching and Learning facilitates FLCs on an as needed basis.
+Each year, the Center for Teaching and Learning facilitates FLCs on an as-needed basis.
 The list below represents recent FLCs.

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their website.

 The Online in 9-Advanced program was offered by the CTL until 2019.
 This nine-week series was for faculty who had already successfully completed Online in 9.
-It built on what was already learned, introducing advanced level online design strategies to build a next-level, quality-assured online course with carefully integrated technologies and instructional strategies to achieve course goals.
-The central components of the program are built around Chickering and Ehrmann's framework, Implementing the Seven Principles: Technology as LeverAt the end of the semester, faculty participants would have a completely designed, quality-assured course ready to offer students.
+It built on what was already learned, introducing advanced-level online design strategies to build a next-level, quality-assured online course with carefully integrated technologies and instructional strategies to achieve course goals.
+The central components of the program were built around Chickering and Ehrmann's framework, Implementing the Seven Principles: Technology as LeverAt the end of the semester, faculty participants would have a completely designed, quality-assured course ready to offer students.

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their website.